There are no openings at this time.

 Northeast Justice Center, a subsidiary of Northeast Legal Aid, seeks a staff lawyer to work on immigration matters.
 The position is based in our Lawrence, MA office.
 Fluency in Spanish is essential.
 Please send a resume, two references and a cover letter to firstname.lastname@example.org.

 South Coastal Counties Legal Services (SCCLS), a non-profit legal services program providing free civil legal assistance to eligible low-income and elderly clients in Southeastern Massachusetts, Cape Cod and the Islands, seeks attorney(s), admitted to practice in Massachusetts, to provide quality representation to clients in immigration matters.
-The attorney(s) will serve clients in the SCCLS service area and work from our subsidiary, the Justice Center of Southeast Massachusetts.
+The attorney(s) will serve clients in Plymouth and Bristol Counties and work from our subsidiary, the Justice Center of Southeast Massachusetts.
 The attorney(s) will manage a substantial number of individual cases, along with special projects, and engage in impact advocacy.
 Experience preferred.
 Fluency in Spanish, Portuguese, Haitian Creole or other language spoken by our diverse immigrant community required.
-For full

 SALARY: Commensurate with experience.
 Excellent Benefits.